Creeping thyme / wild thyme

 - Is Creeping thyme / wild thyme good for the Colorado Front Range?

-- Yes.
-Creeping thyme / wild thyme is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Creeping thyme / wild thyme is a well-suited groundcover for Colorado's Front Range.

 - How big does Creeping thyme / wild thyme get?